OurDigitalWorld/odw-hadoop/README.md

 odw-hadoop
 ==========

-scripts that support hadoop processing
+Gathering point for ODW scripts that support hadoop processing.